(Re)Imagine

 Attractive SPAC model: According to PE Insight, “SPACs require a relatively low upfront investment with a very significant upside potential and shorter investment horizon.”

 Sponsors typically invest 2.5-3.0% of gross IPO proceeds and obtain 20% of outstanding shares with warrants to buy additional shares at a premium.
-Thus, a SPAC offers a safeguard in the event of stock price decline.
+Thus, a SPAC M&A offers a safeguard in the event of stock price decline.
 This is extremely favourable for PE firms, as they usually realise gains only if the portfolio value increases in excess of the hurdle rate14 15.

 SPACs also help PE firms design the technical sides of a deals favourably – these include additional leverage16 , limited risk and certainty of return during the pre-acquisition phase, and increased liquidity.